-It’s safe to say that drainage issues can cause tremendous problems and headaches for homeowners.
+It’s safe to say that foundation drainage issues can cause tremendous problems and headaches for homeowners.

 Beyond the kids dragging muddy water into the house or poor grandma slipping on the icy sidewalk, these issues can even hurt the structural integrity of the home or cause severe heaving of driveways and walkways.